zack-bitcoin/amoveo/docs/design/transaction_types.md

 Both parties need to sign.
 This closes the channel.
-The AE tokens in the channel are distributed to the 2 account owners in the form of AE tokens and shares of any type.
+The tokens in the channel are distributed to the 2 account owners.

 # channel_solo_close